PaolaArdon/grasp_affordance_reasoning_demo/semantic_affordance_grasps_labels/README.md

 * Organise your data into train, validation and test.
 * Run `labelling_grasping_regions.m` to start the labelling of your d-rgb images.

+## If using it with the PR2
+* The coordinates of the resulting grasping regions are to be input in the utils_grasp.py file to calculate the possible reaching approaches.